w3f/polkadot-wiki/docs/maintain-guides-how-to-setup-sentry-node.md

 Here we can see our `PeerId` is `12D3KooWSAhdYsqrJKed3r5HKTJzpEWFUXCFmn6wv85M2woLLJpD`.

-Another way is to fetch the `PeerId` is calling the following RPC call from the same host:
+Lastly, we can also find the `PeerId` by calling the following RPC call from the same host:

 ```bash
 curl -H "Content-Type: application/json" -d '{"id":1, "jsonrpc":"2.0", "method": "system_localPeerId", "params":[]}' http://localhost:9933